MohSamNaf/STGT-AFG/README.md

 # STGT-AFG
-Code for the the papar "STGT-AFG: Spatiotemporal Graph Transformer with Attention Fusion Gate for EEG Seizure Type Classification" will be uploaded soon.
+Code for the the papar "STGT-AFG: Spatiotemporal Graph Transformer with Attention Fusion Gate for EEG Seizure Type Classification" will be uploaded after publication acceptance.